 From the search results, you can select the API that best fits your needs using the information provided such as popularity score, average latency, and average success rate.

 You can hover over a result to preview some of the most popular API endpoints and see if the API is Paid, Free, or Freemium.
 For this example, let's look at the Google Translate API.

 Once you select your API, you are brought to the Endpoints tab of the API listing page.
 The Endpoints tab includes most of the information needed to get started with the API.
-It includes navigation, a list of endpoints, documentation of the currently selected endpoint, and code snippets to help you get started with your coding (available in many different programming languages).
+It includes navigation, a list of endpoints, documentation of the currently selected endpoint, and code snippets to help you get started with your coding.
+The code snippets are available in many different programming languages.

 If the navigation bar for the API has a Pricing tab (see above for an example), you will need to subscribe to an API plan before making a request to the API.